The new Microsoft Access 2019 version is in many ways similar to the 2013 and 2016 preceding versions - but with some great new features.

 Initially, older Access Versions had editing challenges.
 You had to click some icon at the bottom that guided you into the edit list.
 This issue has been rectified in Access 2019 by introducing a keyboard shortcut that opens into the list dialog box.
 You just press CTRL+E while in the list box, and an edit list items dialog box pops up.

 The new Access version is revolutionizing data presentation in the simplest of forms.
 You will have about 11 data presentation charts that are easy to comprehend from which you can choose.
 Some of the charts you will encounter include the following:

 With this presentation chart, categories are represented by the X-axis (horizontal axis), while values are displayed on the Y-axis (vertical axis).

 - Line charts

-The line chart allows for even distribution of categories in the X-axis and even distribution of values in the Y-axis.
+The line chart allows for an even distribution of categories on the X-axis and an even distribution of values on the Y-axis.

 - Bar charts

 With this chart, the categories are placed along the Y-axis, while the values are placed on the X-axis.
 The organization of the axis is the reverse of the standard placement like in other charts.